24 Nov Ex-Hacienda Jaral de Berrio

-Though the second building is less impressive, it’s even more bizarre.
 Unfinished walls with odd passageways, doors that lead nowhere, collapsed floors on the second story, partially dug wells and dead, dry trees.
 Despite the enormity of the grounds (or perhaps because of it), it feels like a ghost town, full of dry grasses, sun and dust.
 At the back of the property, there stands the building that once housed the mill (or perhaps still does?) – It isn’t clear if these spaces are used anymore, but they seem equally empty.

 To reiterate, this isn’t the experience for everyone.
 If you like a more polished experience, this isn’t for you!
 It’s over two hours away from anything else and, for me, the magic of the space is the level of its deterioration.
 It is neither clean nor are there any services available, like access to food.
 It could even be considered dangerous, because of the holes in the floor on the second level, among other details.
 But, if you like somewhat dark experiences, dusty or dangerous experiences, than the Ex-Hacienda Jaral de Berrio a must.
 When I’ve gone, I’ve rarely seen another person on the property, staff included.
 You pay a small fee to enter, usually 20 pesos which comes with a shot of mescal (we often buy a bottle from them, as well) and are free to let our imaginations run wild as we wander the grounds, exploring.

 Coming from San Luis Potosi take the highway to Queretaro, and a few kilometers ahead turn right towards Villa de Reyes, to reach Jaral del Berrio which is only 20 kilometers away.